rev087/ng-inspector/README.md

 ## Installing

+### Chrome

+Install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ng-inspector/aadgmnobpdmgmigaicncghmmoeflnamj)

+### Safari

-Head to the Releases and download the latest build for your browser, then drag the file to the browser window to install.
+Download the latest build from [ng-inspector.org](http://ng-inspector.org), then double click the `ng-inspector.safariextz` file to install.

 ## Credits